Emily97/GenerativeDesign/P.1. Color/P.1.1.1 Color Spectrum In A Grid/Final/README.md

 ```js
 colorMode(HSB, width, height, 100);
 ```
-The range of values for saturation and brightness are adjusted in such a way that mouse coordinates can be taken as their values.
+The value range for hue and saturation is set at 500 using the command colorMode().Hue is no longer defined as a number between 0 and 360.
+The same is true of the saturation value in this case.

 ```js
 noStroke();